agveenaxavier/Cognote/README.md

-# EduVision: Simplified Lecture Notes Organizer
+# CogNote: Simplified Lecture Notes Organizer

 A web application that helps students organize their lecture notes by converting images to searchable text using OCR technology.